kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

 started.
 The simulator and internal kube-apiserver set the allowed origin for `CORS_ALLOWED_ORIGIN_LIST`.

-`KUBECONFIG`: This is for the beta feature "Existing cluster Importing".
+`KUBECONFIG`: This is for the beta feature "Importing cluster's resources".
 This variable is used to find Kubeconfig required to access your cluster for importing resources to scheduler simulator.

 `KUBE_API_HOST`: This is the host of kube-apiserver which the